TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-9.md

     Wallet -->|for| Customer
 ```

-Alternatively they could also obtain a cryptographic signature proving the relationship between their customer and their wallet resulting in the following stronger relationship graph:
+Alternatively, they could also obtain a cryptographic signature proving the relationship between their customer and their wallet, resulting in the following more robust relationship graph:

 ```mermaid
 graph TD